xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 Ansible role with commentary for setting up your own mail server with Postfix and Dovecot.

 This could be considered a part two of [Mail relay, MX backup and spam filtering with Postfix](/post/2017/12/20/mail-relay-mx-backup-and-spam-filtering-with-postfix/).
 Many postfix configurations are identical between these setups.

+**Updated 2018-05-18:** Added more configuration files and instructions how to use the Ansible role.

 ## Why